-Report Following the B oard's Semi-Annual Re eview of Closed Meeting g Minutes The Board met on in closed meeting minutes that have not been in closed session to conduct its semi-annual review of released for public inspection.
-The closed meeting mi confidential treatment: • • ates no longer require The need for confidentiality still exists as to all remaining closed meeting minutes to protect an individual's privacy or the District's interests.
-Action to Accept the Board's Semi-Annual Review of Closed Meeting Minutes Open meeting date:
+Report Following the Board's Semi-Annual Review of Closed Meeting Minutes

+The Board met on in closed session to conduct its semi-annual review of closed meeting minutes that have not been released for public inspection.

+The closed meeting minutes, or portions thereof, from the following dates no longer require confidential treatment: (insert closed meeting dates)

+The need for confidentiality still exists as to all remaining closed meeting minutes to protect an individual's privacy or the District's interests.

+Action to Accept the Board's Semi-Annual Review of Closed Meeting Minutes

+Open meeting date:

-Motion to approve the Board's semi-annual review of unreleased closed meeting minutes release for public inspection those minutes, or portions thereof, that the Board identified a longer needing confidential treatment made by:
+Motion to approve the Board's semi-annual review of unreleased closed meeting minutes and to release for public inspection those minutes, or portions thereof, that the Board identified as no longer needing confidential treatment made by:

 Motion seconded by:

-Astion: Decead Decid